ScratchMom/esb-demo/usecase3/Readme.md

 e.g.: Bearer e3443b37211e299be2c8f3aee7f73519

-WSO2 ESB 4.8.1 - Configurations
+WSO2 Enterprise Service Bus 4.8.1 - Configurations
 -------------------------------
 Create the two sequences and add them to the registry as per the repository/deployment/synapse-configs/registry-sequences